PHSI-supplements/labs/integrated-labs/FloatLab/doc/05-normalization.md

 - [ ] Appropriately encode numbers too great to be represented as normal numbers.
 - Encoding numbers that are too small to be represented as subnormal numbers requires no special treatment -- it should be handled as a natural consequence of adjusting the `number` to be able to properly encode it as a subnormal number.

+The answer to the exam's bonus question is *Skynet*.

 #### Check Your Work